Should You Warm Baby Bottles? Pros, Cons & Safe Warming Methods

 You don’t need to warm baby bottles, but you can if your baby seems more comfortable with milk near body temperature.
-Warm milk may feel soothing, support relaxed feeding, and match breast milk temperature.
-If you do warm bottles, use a warm water bath or bottle warmer, then swirl and test a few drops on your wrist.
+Warm milk may feel soothing, support relaxed feeding, and feel closer to freshly expressed breast milk.
+If you warm bottles, use a warm water bath, running warm water, or a bottle warmer, then swirl the bottle and test a few drops on the inside of your wrist.
 Never use a microwave, since it can heat unevenly and cause burns.
-There’s more to know about safe feeding choices.
+Safe feeding choices matter more than serving milk at one perfect temperature.

 Should You Warm Baby Bottles?

-You don’t have to warm baby bottles, but many infants prefer milk that’s close to body temperature because it more closely resembles breast milk and can feel more soothing during feeds.
+You don’t have to warm baby bottles, but many infants prefer milk that’s close to body temperature because it feels more like freshly expressed breast milk and can be more soothing during feeds.

-You can offer a bottle at room temperature or cold if your baby accepts it; health guidance says both are safe.
-If you choose to warm milk, aim for about 98.6°F (37°C), which matches body temperature.
+You can offer a bottle at room temperature or cold if your baby accepts it.
+The key is safe storage, safe preparation, and a temperature your baby can comfortably drink.
+If you choose to warm milk, many parents aim for about 98.6°F (37°C), which is close to body temperature, but the bottle should never feel hot.

-Bottles can be served room temperature or cold if your baby accepts it; both are safe.
+Bottles can be served room temperature, cold, or warm if your baby accepts them and the milk has been prepared safely.

 Use safe warming methods such as a warm water bath or running warm water over the bottle.
 Avoid the microwave, since it can create hot spots and burn your baby’s mouth.